 Trusteeship is a position of leadership, honor and responsibility.
-Our Board works very closely with the Executive Director, has ultimate responsibility for the integrity, standing reputation, fiscal stability, financial future and direction of Striar Hebrew Academy.
+Our Board works very closely with the Head of School, has ultimate responsibility for the integrity, standing reputation, fiscal stability, financial future and direction of Striar Hebrew Academy.
 The Board must continually reflect on the mission of the school while it manages the changes and challenges that are part of the institutional life.
-With guidance from the Executive Director, the Board is responsible for setting policy.
+With guidance from the Head of School, the Board is responsible for setting policy.
 All members of the Board serve as volunteers and support the school through their hard work, wisdom, and financial resources.
 The Board has standing committees:

 - Development

 - Committee on Trustees

 - House

 - Head of School Support and Evaluation

-- Liaison to Young Israel
+- Liaison to Young Israel of Sharon